Lecture Notes in Cosmology: The perturbed Boltzmann equation for photons

+The differential cross-section in Eq.~\eqref{Thomsonscattamplesigma} is averaged over the initial polarization states and summed over the final ones.
+On the other hand, if we want to keep track of how Thomson scattering shapes the distribution of the polarization of the photons in the CMB sky, we need to use the full polarization-dependent cross section.
+In this case, it is useful to decompose the full Boltzmann equation for polarized photons into the Boltzmann equations for the Stokes parameters $\Theta$, $Q$, and $U$.
+If the reader is not familiar with Stokes parameters, Appendix \ref{App:polarization} offers a brief reminder.

 The original derivation of the Thomson scattering matrix can be found in \cite{1960ratr.book.....C}.
-The theoretical framework for the CMB polarisation can be found e.g. in \cite{Kosowsky:1994cy}, but also in \cite{Weinberg:2008zzc}.
-Here we write already the final equation that we are going to analyse, following \cite{Hu:1997hp} and \cite{Tram:2013ima}, and derive the collisional term in Sec.~\ref{Sec:Thomsonscattering}.
+The theoretical framework for CMB polarization can be found, for example, in \cite{Kosowsky:1994cy}, but also in \cite{Weinberg:2008zzc}.
+We derive the collisional term in Appendix \ref{App:Thomsonscattering} and write the final equation that we are going to analyze here, following \cite{Tram:2013ima}: where the subscripts $\hat p$ and $\hat p'$ denote the dependence on the photon direction, and we have used the definition:

-Following \cite{Tram:2013ima}, the three combined Boltzmann equations for $\Theta$, $Q$ and $U$ can be written as: where we have used the definition:

 where ${}_{\pm 2}Y_2^m$ are the spin-2 weighted spherical harmonics.
 Their explicit form is given in Tabs.~\ref{Tab:SphericalHarmonics} and \ref{Tab:EandB}.